maccampb/SkyWeather2Daemons/README.md

 The SkyWeather2 system from SwitchDocLabs is a great project that allows makers to set up and monitor weather related information in their local environment.

-SkyWeather2 documentation uses the rc.local file to start up the skyweather and dashboard apps when the system reboots.
+SkyWeather2 documentation covers the use of the rc.local file to start up the skyweather and dashboard apps each time the RPi is rebooted .

 Many modern Linux distributions use a software suite [systemd] to manage the system's services (or *daemons*), for example to automatically start certain services in the correct order when the system boots.
 This is replacing the rc.local method in newer systems.

-Aside from this `README.md` file, this repository contains a basic implementation of Python services consisting of 2 Python scripts and 2 systemd unit files.
+Aside from this `README.md` file, this repository contains a basic implementation consisting of 2 Python scripts and 2 systemd unit files to help manage the SkyWeather2 software.

 These files, when installed, will provide a systemd implementation to startup and manage both the SkyWeather2 server and the dash dashboard server.

 These services provide the added bonus that if the SkyWeather2 or dashboard services shutdown unexpectedly, systemd will try to restart them.

-NOTE: These instructions assume that the file directories and files are the same as the ones on the SwitchDocLabs SD Card.
+NOTE: These instructions assume that the file directories and files are the same as the ones on the SwitchDocLabs SDCard.
 These will set up the SkyWeather2 service for the main software package, and you can repeat this to setup the dashboard component.
+If you are using a different setup, you could modify the scrips accordingly.

-To setup systemd for the main SkyWeather2 service, you'll use:
+To setup systemd service for the main SkyWeather2 application, you'll use:

 - skyweather2.service
 - skyweather2exec.sh